Adaptive virtual element methods with equilibrated fluxes

-This projector is computable via bubble degrees of freedom~\eqref{internal:moments:primal}.
+This projector is computable via the bubble degrees of freedom~\eqref{internal:moments:primal}.

-\paragraph*{Discrete bilinear forms and right-hand side.} Functions in~$\Vtilden$ are known on the skeleton of the mesh only.
-Consequently, for all~$\utilden$ and~$\vtilden$ belonging to~$\Vtilden$, it is not possible to compute bilinear form~$\atilde(\utilden,\vtilden)$~\eqref{notation:strong} explicitly.
-Thence, following the VEM gospel~\cite{BBMR_generalsecondorder}, we split global bilinear form~$\atilde(\cdot, \cdot)$ into a sum of local contributions:
+\paragraph*{Discrete bilinear forms and right-hand side.} The functions in~$\Vtilden$ are known on the skeleton of the mesh only.
+Consequently, for all~$\utilden$ and~$\vtilden$ in~$\Vtilden$, it is not possible to compute the bilinear form~$\atilde(\utilden,\vtilden)$~\eqref{notation:strong} explicitly.
+Thence, following the VEM gospel~\cite{BBMR_generalsecondorder}, we split the global bilinear form~$\atilde(\cdot, \cdot)$ into a sum of local contributions:

 We allow for the following variational crime in the design of the local bilinear form.
 Let~$\StildeE : \ker(\Pinablap) \times \ker(\Pinablap) \rightarrow \mathbb R$ be any bilinear form computable via the degrees of freedom and satisfying